-The following mitigations have been put in place since the original decision to close building-based services was approved, including:

-- Regular review of older adults, and where appropriate care packages have been adjusted - A small number of older adults who use building-based day services have been referred to and have made use of the Community Response Unit's services. - Derbyshire Carers Association has continued to offer support to carers who may have seen their caring duties increase as a result of day centre provision being closed and carer's emergency plans are being offered. - Where possible and where capacity allows, we are offering very limited outreach to those who are assessed as high priority that have not been able to attend or have chosen not to attend a centre.

-The next review of this decision will take place by Adult Care Senior Management Team in the week beginning 11 January 2021.
+since service Reappender A but reliance Dente to the certer Dente to the certer Dente to the certer Dente to the certer Dente to to ollowing mitigations have been put in place the original decision to close building-based ces was approved, including: egular review of older adults, and where propriate care packages have been adjusted small number of older adults who use ilding-based day services have been ferred to and have made use of the ommunity Response Unit's services. erbyshire Carers Association has continued offer support to carers who may have seen eir caring duties increase as a result of day ntre provision being closed and carer's hergency plans are being offered. here possible and where capacity allows, we e offering very limited outreach to those who e assessed as high priority that have not een able to attend or have chosen not to eend a centre, however again we are viewing the safety of this option under the w national lockdown. art of the Governments roadmap to ease own restrictions from 8 March 2021 onwards, Social care will begin to review its approach opening centres within the County. next review of this decision will take place by Care Senior Management Team in the week ning 22 March 2021. -- ---